Leader,

 Accounting

 Accounting is more than crunching numbers, it identifies, measures, and communicates economic information to external groups such as investors, and to internal groups, such as managers.
 Take accounting courses in the core degree program as well as courses in tax, auditing, and advanced accounting.
-Some accounting courses may count toward the professional designations of the Chartered Professional Accountants program (CPA).

 Career Outcomes

-Students who successfully complete the Accounting concentration are prepared to work in entry level positions in small, mid-, and large firms.
+Students who successfully complete the Accounting concentration are prepared to work in entry level positions in small, mid, and large firms.
 Some accounting courses may count towards the professional designations of the Chartered Professional Accountants program (CPA).

 Common Career Paths